pdemian/human2regex/Readme.md

 ## Todo
+- Return CommonError rather than requiring the user to convert to a CommonError
-- Seperate website and source code.
-Move to yarn/npm
+- Move to yarn/npm
 - Add more regex options such as back references, subroutines, lookahead/behind, and more character classes (eg,  `[:alpha:]`)